 Now, the feedback I received that really caught my attention was mainly in a question: Is the heightened risk of coronavirus and other pathogens worth the benefit of the influenza vaccine based on this study as broken down in Table 5 above?

-The column to focus on is “OR” in Table 5.
+The column to focus on is “OR” in Table 5 called the Odds Ratio.

 The influenza virus overall is 0.57 meaning the risk of contracting the flu was reduced overall.
 Three variants of flu did not receive a statistically significant reduction in risk.

 Three of 8 evaluations noted a statistically insignificant benefit for the flu shot.
-Meanwhile, shot takers were at increased risk for coronavirus of 36%.
+Meanwhile, shot takers showed significantly higher odds of contracting coronavirus post vaccine.
 I would bet $1 that this year, many Americans would likely rethink taking the vaccine with that bit of information.